GGC-DSA/health-status-prediction/README.md

 | D3.jS                    | Dynamic Visualization                    |

 ## Instructions for Editing the Website
 Our website is hosted/deployed by **Netify**.
-The code for the website is located under a brance called **newbranch**.
+The code for the website is located under a branch called **newbranch**.
 In order to edit or add any information, you will have to switch to that branch and either edit the code directly in GitHub, or open the code in a text editor on your local machine.